volatiletech/abcweb/abcsessions/README.md

 `Resetter`

-The Overseer interface imbeds the Resetter interface which defines the functions used to reset the expiries of your sessions.
+The Overseer interface embeds the Resetter interface which defines the functions used to reset the expiries of your sessions.
 This is handled automatically by the ResetMiddleware and is not something that needs to be called directly.